5 Best Red Light Therapy Masks: The Winner Will Surprise You

 Dr. Mitchell's Verdict:

-The Solis Spectrum SOLO delivers the exact same clinical-grade therapy you'd receive in professional treatments costing £50-£100 per session.
-With 180mW/cm² of irradiance, it provides the power needed for genuine results.
+The Solis Spectrum SOLO 2.0 delivers the exact same clinical-grade therapy you'd receive in professional treatments costing £50-£100+ per session.
+With 180mW/cm² of irradiance, it provides the power needed for genuine and fast results.

-Unlike masks, this versatile panel allows you to treat your entire body - perfect for addressing multiple concerns from fine lines and acne to stretch marks, cellulite, joint pain, and even hair thinning.
+Unlike masks, this versatile panel allows you to treat your entire body - perfect for addressing multiple concerns from fine lines and acne to mood, sleep and hair growth.
 This makes it significantly more valuable than a face-only device, especially considering its current price point.

-What impressed me most is the 90-day trial period – most devices offering this level of confidence in their results.
+What impressed me most is the 90-day trial period - most devices offer only 30 days, showing real confidence in their results.

 2. Dr. Dennis Gross (DRx SpectraLite™ FaceWare Pro): £460